marxin/texi2rst-generated/sphinx/gccint/machine-descriptions/instruction-attributes.rst

 * A function :samp:`get_attr_{name}` is defined that is passed an insn and returns the attribute value for that insn.

-For example, if the following is present in the md file:
+For example, if the following is present in the :samp:`md` file:

 .. code-block:: c++

   (define_attr "type" "branch,fp,load,store,arith" ...)

-the following lines will be written to the file insn-attr.h.
+the following lines will be written to the file :samp:`insn-attr.h`.

 .. code-block:: c++